 - Niacin is an effective supplement when the risk marker Lp(a) is present and it can do what no drug can: it can increase your HDL.

-- Other heart healthy supplements are Co Q-10, Alpha Lipoic Acid, Red Yeast Rice and plant sterols.
+- Other heart-healthy supplements are Co Q-10, Alpha Lipoic Acid, Red Yeast Rice and plant sterols.
 Check with your integrative-minded physician about these recommendations.

 You should get at least 30 minutes of exercise, every day.
 Aerobic exercise like walking, cycling, jogging, and swimming are good.
 I recommend you also include some weight-bearing exercise.
 Exercising with weights or resistance helps build more lean muscle and increase metabolism.
 Muscles burn approximately 5.5 times as many calories as fat.
 I also recommend T’ai Chi or yoga.
 These practices have endured thousands of years for good reason: they have benefits of reducing stress and improving your mind-body connection.
 If you are unused to exercising, consider a consultation in my office with our exercise physiologist, Ginie Hogan.
 She is also a certified yoga instructor.
 The two of you can create a program that is appropriate for your specific needs.

-If you are overweight, develop a lifestyle change which can help you lose it.
+If you are overweight, develop a lifestyle change that can help you lose it.
 If you smoke, seek help so that you can quit.
 It is also important that you get a good night’s sleep for at least seven to eight hours every evening.
 Consider our “First Line Therapy”.
 These programs for lifestyle management can reduce your heart health risks.
 If you’re constantly worried or stressed about something, we have a whole section below on stress-management.

 5. Stress Management: